goncaloroque30/GRAPE-Docs/docs/Application.md

 | Longitude          | &#10003;  | -180 &#8804; x &#8804; 180 |          |
 | Latitude           | &#10003;  | -90 &#8804; x &#8804; 90   |          |
 | Altitude MSL       | &#10003;  |                            | Altitude |

-On import error: does not add the receptor point to the noise run.

 #### Noise Runs Cumulative Metrics